dmadisetti/scipy_proceedings_2026/papers/marco_colonna/main.md

   Other efforts, such as the RooHammerModel [@Garc_a_Pardi_as_2022], have been spent to address similar functionalities in the C++-based RooFit-HistFactory framework [@Verkerke:2003ir].
   Redist-HAMMER builds on this idea by bringing it into the Python ecosystem, providing a flexible reinterpretation tool that supports combination and fitting workflows entirely in Python allowing for an easy to start interface to apply reinterpretation of HEP datasets.

-  The structure of this document is as follows: section 2 describes the Redist environment and the custom modifier functionalities implemented as an extension of *pyhf*, section 3 describes the Redist-HAMMER interface to *pyhf* with a specific focus on the methods to start coding with it and perform simple fits, section 4 shows a set of proof of usage of the package discussing advantages of the methods that are used, finally section 5 provides an outlook on further implementation of the Redist package in HEP and in multiple different fields of science.
+  The structure of this document is as follows: [](#section-2) describes the Redist environment and the custom modifier functionalities implemented as an extension of *pyhf*, [](#section-3) describes the Redist-HAMMER interface to *pyhf* with a specific focus on the methods to start coding with it and perform simple fits, [](#section-4) shows a set of proof of usage of the package discussing advantages of the methods that are used, finally [](#section-5) provides an outlook on further implementation of the Redist package in HEP and in multiple different fields of science.

+(section-2)=
 ## The *pyhf* and the Redist package
   The *pyhf* package implements a very popular model building method for binned-likelihood fits.
   The most generic binned-likelihood can be written as the product of three components: